NativeScript/docs-v8/plugins/detox.md

 ### Testing

-Run your tests with the following command:
+Run your tests with the folling command:

 ```bash
 detox test -c ios|android